-

 SHORT HISTORY

-The palace, one of the major works created after the proclamation of Rome as the capital of the Kingdom of Italy, was built between 1889 and 1911 by the Perugian architect Guglielmo Calderini.
+The palace, one of the major works created after the proclamation of Rome as the capital of the Kingdom of Italy, was built between 1889 and 1911 by the architect Guglielmo Calderini from Perugia.

-The official inauguration of the works, with the laying of the first stone, took place on the afternoon of 14 March 1889, in the presence of the sovereigns Umberto I and Margherita.
-The palace was inaugurated 22 years after the beginning of the works, in the presence of the sovereign Vittorio Emanuele III, on 11 January 1911.
+The official inauguration of the works, with the laying of the first stone, took place on the afternoon of March 14, 1889, in the presence of the sovereigns Umberto I and Margherita.
+The palace was inaugurated 22 years after the beginning of the works, in the presence of the King Vittorio Emanuele III, on January 11, 1911.

-At the end of the sixties, the cracks and collapses increased, a commission of specialists was established to decide the fate of the monument, and most of them called for its demolition.
-However, the demolition cost was enormous, and it was decided that the palace will be saved.
-In the seventies, the palace underwent a series of renovation works.
+At the end of the 1960s, the cracks and collapses increased, a commission of specialists was established to decide the fate of the monument, and most of them called for its demolition.
+However, the demolition cost was enormous, and it was decided to save the palace.
+In the 1970s, the palace underwent a series of renovation works.

 ARCHITECTURE

 The building, inspired by the late Renaissance and Baroque architecture, has a size of 170 x 155 meters, and is completely covered with travertine.
-The side facing the Tiber is surmounted by a large bronze chariot drawn by four horses, made in 1926 by the Palermo sculptor Ettore Ximenes.
+The side facing the Tiber River is surmounted by a large bronze chariot drawn by four horses, made in 1926 by the sculptor Ettore Ximenes, from Palermo.

 HOW TO GET THERE